Manishrdy/levo_schema_api/README.md

 # Levo Schema API – Take Home Assignment

-A minimal FastAPI-based REST API for uploading, validating, versioning, and retrieving OpenAPI spec files (`.json` or `.yaml`) at the application and optional service level — inspired by Levo CLI (`levo import`, `levo test`).
+A minimal FastAPI-based REST API for uploading, validating, versioning, and retrieving OpenAPI spec files (`.json` or `.yaml`) at the application and optional service level.

 ---